 Around the world there have been three million fewer child brides over the last two years.

 The news came from the The Hague on 1st April 2019, where Her Royal Highness Princess Mabel of Orange-Nassau, chairwoman of Girls Not Brides International, received the interim results of the Netherland’s Stop Child Marriage Alliances.
-However, the results show that despite recent success, worldwide a great deal of work still remains to combat child marriage.
+However, the results show that despite recent success, a great deal of work still remains to combat child marriage worldwide.

 Her Royal Highness received the interim results together with Mette Gonggrijp, Ambassador for Women’s Rights and Gender Equality at the Dutch Ministry of Foreign Affairs.

 The report shows that in the last two years the number of child brides has reduced from 15 million to 12 million, partly thanks to Dutch efforts.

 The Alliance presented the interim results during “Celebrating Girls Voices” in the Children’s Book Museum in The Hague.
 At the meeting, the partner NGOs and research bodies shared the results and learning they have achieved in the first half of the five-year project.

 Child Marriage: Quick Facts

 - Worldwide, a female minor is married off almost every two seconds.